lo1tuma/eslint-plugin-mocha/documentation/rules/no-top-level-tests.md

 ## Rule Details

-This rule checks each mocha test function to not be located directly in the global scope.
+This rule reports Mocha test functions declared outside any suite.

 The following patterns are considered problems: